UltraEngine/Documentation/interface.md

 - **Object Panel**: The Object Panel showcases a selection of object templates that you can use to create new objects.

-- **Asset Browser**: The Asset Browser grants access to your game's directory and the files it contains.
+- [Asset Browser](assetbrowser.md): The Asset Browser grants access to your game's directory and the files it contains.

 - **Map Browser**: In the Map Browser, you can explore all objects within the current scene and conveniently view and edit their properties.